evidence-dev/evidence/packages/evidence-vscode/README.md

 The official VS Code extension for [Evidence](https://evidence.dev).
 Evidence is a Markdown-based business intelligence tool.
 Connect to your database, write SQL queries, and include charts, tables, and dynamic text - all from Markdown.

 This extension provides language support and basic autocomplete for Evidence Markdown files.
+This is an early version of the extension and will serve as the starting point for deeper VS Code support for Evidence in the future.

 ## Features